-Since our last update on March 23rd, the world’s Covid-19 cases have more than doubled (in a week’s time.)
-Click below for answers to your questions about Coronavirus in Hawaii. (last updated April 1st, 2020)
+Since our last update on April 28th, the world’s COVID-19 cases have gone from 3 million to 5 million and deaths increased by over 100,000 (in just a few weeks).
+Click below for answers to your questions about Coronavirus in Hawaii. (last updated May 19th, 2020)

 - Is Coronavirus in Hawaii yet?

 - How does the Coronavirus COVID-19 compare to other major global viruses?

 - What’s new with Coronavirus in Hawaii?